 Candy Evans is one of the nation’s leading real estate reporters, bloggers and consultants.
-She reports on Dallas real estate for WFAA-TV’s Daybreak with Ron Corning, and is frequently called as a real estate expert by other Dallas media.
-She is also a real-estate editor for CultureMap Dallas.
+She reports on Dallas real estate for WFAA-TV’s Daybreak with Ron Corning, and is frequently called as a real estate expert by Dallas media.
+She is also a real-estate editor for CultureMap Dallas, and writes a weekly column for the Katy Trail Weekly.
 She even has her own web-based Real estate show called, The Party Line.

 Candy has written for AOL Real Estate, and is a guest blogger for Joel Kotkin’s The New Geography, Inman Real Estate News plus a host of national sites.
 Candy was a longtime contributing editor to Dallas’ D Magazine and sister pubs, and in 2007 founded the wildly successful Dallas real estate blog, DallasDirt.
-That’s where she broke the news on where former president George W. Bush bought his Dallas home in 2008.
+That’s where she broke the news on countless celebrity homes, including where former president George W. Bush and Laura bought their Dallas home in 2008.

 ABOUT JOANNA ENGLAND